netceteragroup/skele/docs/docs/config.md

 ```

 #### Initializing layers

-Calling the init method on a layer computes the configuration for the given layer sequence.
+Calling the init method on a layer computes the configuration for the given layer sequence and for the activated profiles.

- The sequence consists of all parent layers to the one being initialized, up to and including the root layer.
+The sequence consists of all parent layers to the one being initialized, down to and including the root layer.
 After initialization, the computed configuration values are available for all the members of the layer chain, as immutable values.
 Once a configuration is computed the layers are 'frozen', and they can neither be re-initialized nor modified.

 ```javascript
 // intializing layer2 computes the configuration and makes it available to its layer sequence (rootLayer -> layer1 -> layer2)